Travel, work, explore. how volunteering in Fiji can work for you...

 A typical day volunteering could see you assisting in building school classrooms, installing water tanks at isolated island villages, and general building repairs.
 There’s a sense of achievement and instant gratification for all involved.
-The benefits of your work are immediately felt.
-Bringing fresh water to a community in need, is after all, a mighty thankful deed.
+The benefits of your work are immediately felt, bringing fresh water to a community in need.
 Vinaka Fiji offers a great program where you can get involved and assist with creating sustainable communities.

 It all depends on where your voluntourism project is located.
 Home stays are a lovely and warm way to really connect with the Fijian people, their exotic lands and participate in day to day cultural activities.
 Plus, you get the benefit of enjoying delicious home cooked meals!
 The bonus is you become part of an extended Fijian family.